History of B&Q

 Block and Quayle wanted to bring value, longer opening hours and a broader product range to everyone, so in 1969 they opened their first store in Portswood Road, Southampton, Hampshire in a disused cinema.
 Although initially called Block and Quayle, the name was soon shortened to B&Q.

-In a decade famous for avocado bathroom suites and psychedelic patterns, B&Q grew to meet customers’ demand for homes that reflected their groovy new tastes.
-We expanded across the South East, reaching 26 stores by the end of the decade, and introduced products from power tools through to sheet boarding and Formica to the British public.
-Block and Quayle were achieving their ambition of bringing DIY to the masses, even if, looking back, the masses’ sense of style was a little flamboyant by today’s standards.
+In the 1970s, a decade famous for avocado bathroom suites and psychedelic patterns, we grew to meet customers’ demand for homes that reflected their new tastes.
+We expanded across the South East, reaching 26 stores by the end of the seventies, and introduced products from power tools through to sheet boarding and formica to the British public.
+Block and Quayle were achieving their ambition of bringing home improvement to the masses.

-Everything grew in the 80s: hair, shoulder pads, B&Q’s product range and B&Q’s stores.
-B&Q bought Scottish DIY chain Dodge City and became part of the Kingfisher Group, then known as Pater Noster.
+Everything grew in the 80s: hair, shoulder pads, the B&Q product range and our number of stores.
+We bought Scottish DIY chain Dodge City and became part of the Kingfisher Group, then known as Pater Noster.